History

 HIS 101 - History of Western Civilization through the 18th Century

 Description: The course begins with a brief survey of the foundations of modern Western Civilization in the ancient and medieval world.
 The rise of individualism, humanism and science, the growth of the state, the emergence of the middle class and the beginnings of the age of liberal revolutions are discussed as ingredients in the birth of the modern world.
-SUNY GE-SDES, SSBS, SWHI; SUNY GEN ED-GWEH, GSBS; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer
+SUNY GE-SDES, SSBS, SWHI, SCRT; SUNY GEN ED-GWEH, GSBS; NCC GEN ED-SBS, WESH Offered: Fall, Winterim, Spring, Summer

 Credit Hours: 3